Up to 200,000 Bonus Amplify Rewards Points - St.George Amplify Signature

 Earning points and free flights:

-Well, by paying the extra $130 per year, you'll receive a complimentary return Virgin Australia domestic flight which you can book on a variety of routes, including long journeys like Sydney-Perth on which commercial fares usually cost much more.
+By paying the extra $130 per year, you'll receive a complimentary return economy domestic flight operated by Virgin Australia, each year until the card is cancelled (if you spend $500 on purchases in the first 3 months from approval), which you can book on a variety of routes including long journeys like Sydney-Perth on which commercial fares usually cost much more.

 Travel just needs to be booked at least 60 days in advance, with new cardholders eligible for this benefit after spending $500 on their card within the first three months – ditto two complimentary Virgin Australia lounge passes, which could be used when taking this free flight or on another trip.